Rasheeda-Sultana/zomato-data-analysis-using-python/README.md

 # Move into the project folder
 cd zomato-data-analysis-using-python

-# Navigate to the python script inside notebooks/pythoncode
+# Navigate to the python script inside notebooks
 cd notebook
 ```